TedHusted/awake/awake.md/awake.md

 “Ready,” she says to the headset.

-The moment she phases into the game, a serene landscape spreads out before her: rolling green hills, sparkling rivers, and a distant city glowing under a pink-and-gold sky — hyper-realistic yet dreamlike.
-Her avatar, a sleek warrior with gleaming armor and a massive sword strapped to her back, stands on the edge of a cliff overlooking the valley.
+A serene landscape spreads out before her the moment she phases into the game.
+Hyper-realistic yet dreamlike, there are rolling green hills, sparkling rivers, and a distant city glowing under a pink-and-gold sky.
+Her avatar stands on the edge of a cliff overlooking the valley.
+She is a sleek warrior with gleaming armor and a massive sword strapped to her back.

-She watches her virtual gauntlets move in sync with her real-life gestures.
+Tessa watches her virtual gauntlets move in sync with her real-life gestures.
 “Flawless,” she murmurs, flexing her hands.
 Every detail was perfect.

 The game is a new feature for Pulse: A plugin that let members play each other.
 It is a different space and Tessa wanted to be sure it was all good.
-Usually, she approves the test plans and lets Rachel and the others step through the  scenarios.
-For Echo Realm, Tessa is live and direct.
+Usually, she approves the test plans.
+Rachel’s team then steps through the scenarios.
+For Echo Realm, Tessa is live and direct herself.

-“Alright, let’s see what this brave new world has to offer,” Tessa says to herself, striding down a worn stone path toward the nearby village.
+“Alright, let’s see what this brave new world has to offer,” Tessa says to herself.
+She strides down a worn stone path toward the nearby village.

 A soft ding in her headset makes her pause.
 Then, “Tessa?”